UNC-Libraries/SCTS-Documentation/Style Guide.md

 **Say it and say it again:** We don't expect people to read our finding aids from beginning to end.
 This is especially true of online finding aids, which are designed to help researchers navigate directly to descriptions of the materials of interest.
 Therefore, repeat important information (e.g., complete names, full titles of writings, when an event took place) in every intellectual component throughout the finding aid.

-**Verbosity is discouraged:** You’re writing description, not deathless prose.
+**Verbosity is discouraged:** You are writing description, not deathless prose.
 Keep it simple both in sentence structure and vocabulary choice.
 Again, remember that researchers don't typically read through the whole finding aid beginning to end, but seek out the parts that hold particular interest for them.

 ## Useful Finding Aid Phrases

+Because archivists do not see or touch every individual item in an archival collection, let alone examine them all closely, we want to be careful not to over- or under-sell the facts and findings in the description we write.
+We use a number of different phrases in the finding aid to soften the certainty of our description.

 **Appears to have been:** William D. McDowall _appears to have been_ a partner with Charles J. Shannon in the firm of McDowall and
 Shannon of Charleston, S.C.